 - Oklahoma: 9%

 - Louisiana: 6%

 Natural gas is used in more than 50% of US homes for space heating and hot water.
-In addition, it is the second largest source of energy for electrical generation behind coal (Figure 1) and is widely used in commercial and industrial industries.
-Figure 2 illustrates the break-down by consuming sector.
+In addition, it is the first largest source of energy for electrical generation at the moment (2016), see figure 4, and is widely used in commercial and industrial sectors.
+Figure 5 illustrates the break-down by consuming sector.

 As shown in figure 5, power generation and industrial sectors have the largest natural gas consumption.